 9. THE PHOTOGRAPHY RESPONSE: Nice low camera angle.

 10. THE ‘WHERE-IS-THE-TEACHER’ RESPONSE: I hope the teacher remembered to turn off the shutter sound.

 In an overcrowded web, some are more skilled then others in the art of seeking attention for our product/service.
 For mental health reasons alone, we learn how a laptop lid is a precarious door for some to open.
 Murky waters include compulsively checking status updates, increased rates of depression, the sadness of equating likes with self-esteem, envy when we compare our lives to the edited lives of others.
 All the while we dodge the bullet of being mentally hijacked by our search history.

 We are in paralysis but we are beginning to question the sense of it all.
 As yoga teachers we frequently promote the benefits of fresh air and a restrained use of technology, with all the mental health benefits both have to offer.
-But I don’t think we’ve thought hard enough about the fragile internal state some students carry with them into the yoga class.
+But I don’t think we’ve thought hard enough about this.
 While there can be innocence behind yoga teachers taking photographs of their students in class and in savasana, I think the time has come for us to discuss the presence of our phones in class at all, for reasons other then our playlists.
 It’s not black or white.
 It’s not right or wrong.
 It’s simply questionable – at least that is where my reflection has led me.